Carlj0666/David_Bowie_DB/README.md

 2) Select a number between 1 - 24 to access the corresponding album and display the album details
 3) Type 'records' for a list of my albums, or type 'exit' to quit.

+Contributing
+Thanks yo so much for your interesting in contributing to this project.
+Please check back later as more becomes available in terms of how you can contribute.